 I have a question.
 I just heard that a woman can faint while having an orgasm and if so, is this normal?
 What causes this?

-Fainting after orgasm could also be a symptom of a serious health condition, such as an abnormal heart rhythm.
-During daily activities, people with this condition may feel fine.
-However, when they exert themselves during exercise or sexual activity, their heart can't maintain adequate blood pressure.
+- Abnormal heart rhythm: During daily activities, people with this serious health condition may feel fine.
+However, when they exert themselves during physical or sexual activity, their heart may not be able to maintain adequate blood pressure.
 When the exertion ends, their heart rate decreases, but the blood vessels from the muscles remain dilated, causing them to feel faint or pass out.

 The good news is that all of these conditions can be monitored and treated.
 Because of the variety of factors at play with these conditions, exploring different treatment options may be in order to find what works best.
 These could range from lifestyle changes such as increasing salt intake, drinking more fluids, avoiding alcohol, and getting sufficient exercise to taking medications and closer monitoring.

 With all this said, it’s worth mentioning that some people may intentionally faint during orgasm, through a practice called auto-erotic asphyxiation (AEA).
 Through AEA, partners may choose to temporarily suffocate themselves or one another, in order to heighten their sexual pleasure.
 It’s crucial to note AEA can be dangerous, as it has sometimes resulted in brain damage or even death.
 For more information about this practice, check out Auto-erotic asphyxiation in the Go Ask Alice!
 Sexual and Reproductive Health archives.